Kirstie Alley Fantasized About Having an Affair With Patrick Swayze

 Alley and Swayze starred on the drama series North and South in 1985.
 At the time, she was married to Parker Stevenson and Swayze was married to Lisa Niemi.
 So while the actress "wished" she could have had an affair with the Dirty Dancing star, she also considered herself a "strong believer in fidelity" and knew it wouldn't work out.

-However, she seemed to understand how romances between co-stars do sometimes form.
+However, she seemed to understand how romances between co-stars could form.

 "When you get on the road and you're doing a movie, it's very easy to fall in love with your leading man," the Drop Dead Gorgeous star said.
-"Because, think about it: For months we shot North and South for a year.
-So for a year you're around this person.
+"Because, think about it: For months—we shot North and South for a year.
+So for a year, you're around this person.
 It's hard, I think."

 As for the second man she kissed, Alley revealed she also locked lips with John Travolta.
 The two starred in the 1989 movie Look Who's Talking and the follow-up film Look Who's Talking Too.